Pe1mehk0/ECG3Click-Arduino-Library-V2/README.md

 > **Note**: For "out-of-the-box" testing, the provided Python script includes a live ECG graph and BPM/RTOR monitoring with digital filters pre-tuned to    these default hardware settings.

+* **Scaling Lead-Off Thresholds with Gain:**

+The library's **Hybrid Lead-Off Detection** relies on a software-calculated saturation threshold tuned to the default hardware settings.
+Specifically, the value of **±35,000** in `isLeadOff()` is optimized for the default **40V/V Gain**.

+   * **The Threshold:** 35,000 represents approximately 27% of the full ADC scale.
+This provides a safety buffer: it is high enough to ignore large,             healthy R-peaks (pathological signals), but low enough to instantly catch the high-amplitude "railing" caused by a lost lead.

+   * **Customizing for 20V/V Gain:** If you modify the configuration to use **20V/V gain** (`_MAX30003_GAIN_20VPERV`), the signal has twice the headroom,         and the saturation point effectively drops.
+To maintain detection reliability, you should **lower the software threshold to ±20,000**.

 ## Compatibility & Testing

 **Development Setup:**